 - a.
 Develop templates or other guidance documents for WBPs, WAPs, and alternative WBPs and upload them to the SWQB's website for WBPs.
 Time frame: 2025 through 2027, with the goal of one guidance per year. - b.
 Update or complete, with EPA's acceptance, at least one WBP per year covering at least one priority watershed.
 Time frame: Annually. - c.
+Complete at least one ARP, in cooperation with TMDL staff, within 5 years.
+Time frame: 2025 through 2029. - d.
 Update the SWQB mapper website with GIS layers depicting priority watersheds for implementation, including links to WBPs and alternative WBPs (such as WAPs and ARPs).
-Target date: By December 31, 2025. - d.
+Target date: By December 31, 2025. - e.
 Submit a Post-Fire Watershed Mitigation Action Plan that qualifies as an alternative WBP to EPA within 5 years of a major wildfire occurring in a priority watershed, as identified in Section 4.2.6 below.
 Time frame: Ongoing, as appropriate.